-In accordance with the Agreement, property taxes (sewer assessments) are collected by various city and town receivers of taxes and the County has directed them to remit all such assessments directly to the Trustee for the Authority's bonds.
-The Authority receives sufficient funds to service all debt, including County Bonds, and pay its operating expenses and then remits remaining funds to the Nassau County Sewer and Storm Water Resources District (the "District").
+In accordance with the Agreement, property taxes (sewer assessments) are collected by various city and town receivers of taxes and the County has directed them to remit all such assessments directly to the Authority's Trustee.
+The Authority receives sufficient funds to service all debt, including County Bonds, and pay its operating expenses and then remits remaining funds to the District.
 The District is responsible for paying all of the operational costs of the System.